sisso/rust-mud/docs/forums.md

+# Triggers

+Triggers require that a event dispatcher and subscriber.

+Don't necessary means that they are callback.
+Triggers can be processed by a systems that iterate though all generated events in normal execution.

+In a ideal use case, the full architecture need to be model in a way that all messages become events.
+Triggers respond to events.
+All player messages are basically a trigger listener.

+## Sequential vs lazy triggers

+A trigger system can process any event existent in same tick.
+The order of systems is very important to process all executed.

+A lazy trigger will process all events generated in last tick.
+This is usually more stable but impossibility many uses cases like "send messages to users when something happens" without using a high fps.

 # Ownership

 Something like location, ownership define what owns what.
 This will be used to defined avatars, who owns what itens and